rjcds/udm/README.md

 Use a cron job (task scheduler on the NAS) to run on a schedule

+The backup path on my NAS is then synced to an S3 bucket etc

 ## Requirements
 - pushover.sh (https://github.com/akusei/pushover-bash) needs to be in the same directory as this script